Robinson04/StructNoSQL_docs/docs/nosql_best_practices/flattening_data.md

 )
 ```

-With this second approach, all our items are present in same dict, which means you should not consider counter ids and
+With this second approach, all our items are present in same dict, which means you should not consider using counter ids
-instead use unique identifiers for example uuid's (read more at [Unique ids](../nosql_best_practices/unique_ids.md)).
+and instead use unique identifiers for example uuid's (read more at [Unique ids](../nosql_best_practices/unique_ids.md)).
 Each item has a new non-required field, the parentId, which should contain the id of another item that should act as the
 parent for your item.

+This allows you to only modify a single field in your item to change its relationship, no matter the size of the item,
+or even if there are other items that consider as their parent the item you are modifying.

+This also gives you the ability to not be constrained by the DynamoDB depth limit of 32 (read more at
+[The depth limit](../basics/recursive_nesting.md#the-depth-limit)) since all of your items start at the same depth level.

 It is then your responsibility to reconstruct your data from the flattened data either server side, or better, client
 side.
+You will find below two examples, one in ```Python``` and one in ```Typescript``` to efficiently reconstruct
+nested data from flattened data.

 ## (Python) Reconstruct nested data from flattened data